 The concern for the industrial past, its buildings, its machines, its products, the memories of the workers and entrepreneurs, is not entirely a recent phenomenon.
 The term 'industrial archaeology' means the systematic study of material evidence associated with the industrial past or, in other words, the study of the physical remains of past systems of mining, manufacturing and transport.
-The field of industrial archaeology incorporates a range of disciplines including archaeology, architecture, construction, engineering, historic preservation, museology, urban planning and other specialties, in order to piece together the history of past industrial activities.
+The field of industrial archaeology incorporates a range of disciplines including archaeology, architecture, construction, engineering, historic preservation, museology, urban planning and other specialties, in order to piece together the history of past industrial activities This concept came to be used in Britain in the mid-1950s and was taken up in other countries.